 STARZ THE MUSICAL!

-The show can be mounted with as few as 12 ADULT SINGER/ACTORS doubling roles, or 18 FEATURED PLAYERS plus a CHORUS.
-All featured performers may also perform in group/ensemble numbers with solo phrases/choruses assigned individually as wished, and some non-singing roles.
-Only a few characters are specifically male/female, with most open to either pending your best casting options.
+The show can be mounted with as few as 9-12 ADULT SINGER/ACTORS doubling roles, or 20 FEATURED PLAYERS plus a CHORUS.
+All performers may also perform in group/ensemble numbers with solo phrases/choruses assigned individually as wished, and some non-singing roles.
+Only a few characters are specifically male/female, with most open to either pending best casting options.
 Music harmonies typically are combined “solo” lines or “rounds” to better assist learning parts for non-music-reading performers.
 Dance numbers can be as simple or elaborate as wanted, depending on the abilities of those cast.

 - Scene 1: Misfit: Company

 - Scene 2: Slate: Company